 Now, it is a proven fact that prices are the major factor that defines the competition in the ecommerce world.
 What I mean by defining the competition is; many online retailers dynamically try to cut or increase the prices below or above the competitors to increase their sales and margins.
-So, this challenge brings out a fierce competition.
-And also, as ecommerce enthusiasts, we mostly see the entertaining part of ecommerce such as sprinkling product pages, attracting discounts, diversified payment and shipping options, dynamic prices… But, the spectacle is not just between retailers and online shoppers.
-What’s going on at the backstage of the ecommerce world?
+So, this challenge brings out fierce competition.
+And also, as ecommerce enthusiasts, we mostly see the entertaining parts of ecommerce, such as sprinkling product pages, attracting discounts, diversified payment and shipping options, dynamic prices… But, the spectacle is not just between retailers and online shoppers.
+What’s going on at backstage of the ecommerce world?
 How do ecommerce suppliers stand towards this dynamism?
 Is there any way to help your business to gain a more competitive edge like MAP monitoring?

 What is MAP (Minimum Advertised Price)?

 MAP is the lowest price a retailer can advertise the product for sale or the agreed price a retailer agrees to sell a brand or product.
 It is advised by manufacturers to online retailers through legal or non-written agreements in order to maintain their brand positioning and sustain their business in the long run.

 For example, if a sunglass supplier/brand sets a MAP of $200 for one of its sunglass, it means that online retailers must sell this product at $200 or more, if not it means the retailer is abusing the MAP policy.

 It is important to keep in mind that MAP agreements are one of the best ways suppliers can protect themselves against price discrimination.
 So, you have to build a strict system that conducts MAP monitoring over your online retailers.
 You can see the positive outcomes by applying MAP monitoring such as;

 - Building fair competition on different channels.